Cannelloni is a classic Italian vegetarian stuffed pasta perfect for weeknight dinner. Quick and easy to assemble and bakes quick. Try soon!

 Manicotti is the Americanized version of Italian Cannelloni.
 The main difference lies in the type of pasta used.
 Both are large cylindrical tubes, but Cannelloni pasta tends to be thinner and smoother with flat edges.
 Manicotti pasta has tapered edges and is ribbed outside, and it is generally thicker.
 However, they are used pretty interchangeably with similar fillings and sauces.

-Yes, eggs are commonly used in Cannelloni recipes.
+Yes, eggs are commonly used.
 They serve as a binder for the filling, helping to hold the ingredients together and they also make the filling creamier and richer in flavor.

 Cannelloni shells are ideal because, of course, that’s the dish’s name, and using another pasta means it’s not truly Cannelloni.
 However, you can use large pasta shells or manicotti pasta, you’ll just need to cook the pasta according to the package directions before stuffing them.